crosswalk-project/crosswalk-website/documentation/17-WebRTC.md

             addMessage(makePara(text));
           };

-          // get the local video and audio stream and show
+          // get the local video and audio stream and show preview in the
-          // a preview in the "LOCAL" video element
+          // "LOCAL" video element
-          // successCb: has the signature successCb(stream);
+          // successCb: has the signature successCb(stream); receives
-          // receives the local video stream as an argument var getLocalStream = function (successCb) {
+          // the local video stream as an argument var getLocalStream = function (successCb) {
             if (localStream && successCb) {
               successCb(localStream);